Should we translate for the world, the languages of the world, or the church?

 But why highlight the church?

 Isn’t the Bible for everyone?
 Why not translate for the whole language community?
+And what if there are no churches in a language community?
+To answer these questions, let’s begin by considering what the Scriptures are.

 What are the Scriptures?